Information about plastics

 SB – Styrene Butadiene (also impact polystyrene, PS-I)

 SB (1.04-1.05 g/cm³) is a relatively light, amorphous thermoplastic.
-It is tough and has a significantly higher toughness than polystyrene (PS).
-It is not weather-resistant.
+It is tough and has a much higher toughness than polystyrene (PS).
+It is not weather resistant.
 SB is mainly used (also foamed -> TSG) for low-cost housings and housing parts in the interior.
-The inherent colour is a strongly muted white (opaque-white).
-SB is processed at about 180-280 °C, is highly flammable, burns brightly and strongly sooty with a sweetish odour and smells slightly of burnt rubber.
+The inherent colour is a very muted white (opaque white).
+SB is processed at around 180-280°C, is highly flammable, burns brightly and strongly sooty with a sweetish odour and a slight smell of burnt rubber.

 Additives

-Additives are substances that are added to the pure plastic in order to expand or improve its property profile and optimise its cost-benefit ratio.
-As a rule, every plastic offered to processors on the market already contains several additives.
+Additives are substances that are added to the raw plastic to extend or improve its property profile and optimise its cost-benefit ratio.
+Typically, any plastic offered to processors on the market already contains several additives.
 In addition, there are additives that processors can add themselves or that experienced compounders can incorporate into their compounds.
-Additives are essentially divided into the following groups according to their function:
+Additives can be broadly divided into the following groups according to their function:

 Flame retardant